uwindsorcss/documents/constitution.md

 #### Section 3 - Meeting to Remove an Executive or Council Member

-An executive meeting shall be called to determine whether an executive will continue to hold their position.
+An **Executive** meeting shall be called to determine whether a **member** shall continue to retain their position.

-At least one-week notice shall be given before the meeting.
-The executive in question will be given an opportunity to address any issues and concerns raised, answer any questions as well as provide reasons why they should continue to hold their position.
+- At least _one-week_ notice shall be given before the meeting.
+The **member** in question will be given an opportunity to address any issues and concerns raised, answer any questions as well as provide reasons why they should continue to hold their position.

-Voting shall take place by secret ballot.
+- Voting shall take place by secret ballot.

-Quorum for the meeting shall be two thirds rounded up of the executive, not including the accused.
+- Quorum for the meeting shall be all of the **executives**, not including the accused.

-If quorum is not met, or in the event that a two-thirds vote is not obtained, the individual shall retain their position.
+- If quorum is not met, or in the event that a **two-thirds vote** is not obtained, the individual shall retain their position.

-No minutes shall be published for this meeting, beyond the immediate result.
+- No minutes shall be published for this meeting, beyond the immediate result.

 #### Section 4 - Constitutional Amendments